What To Know

 - What Is an Android TV Box, and How Does It Work?

-- Advantages of Using an Android TV Box
+- Pros of Using an Android TV Box

-- Disadvantages of Using an Android TV Box
+- Cons of Using an Android TV Box

 What Is an Android TV Box, and How Does It Work?

-An Android box is a remarkably low-cost invention that enables all TVs lacking smart TV capabilities to stream movies and shows, browse, play games, and utilize other apps.
+An Android box is a remarkably low-cost invention that enables all TVs lacking smart TV capabilities to stream movies and shows, browse the web, play games, and utilize other apps.